 As a student at the University College London, Steve worked in two research labs in the geography and architecture departments.
 He ran significant computer systems at the Bartlett School of Architecture and worked at The Centre for Advanced Spatial Analysis (CASA), an interdisciplinary research institute focusing on the science of cities.

-To create a larger dataset, Steve enlisted others by hosting mapping parties.
-Volunteers walked and biked lesser travelled locations to gather street-level detail.
-Grab has used a similar process to generate crowdsourced maps by collecting data from driver-partners across Southeast Asia.
+With Steve at the helm, Grab has used a similar process to generate crowdsourced maps by collecting data from driver-partners across Southeast Asia.

-Hyperlocal features are critical to Grab’s operation.
-For instance, the odd-even license plate access in Jakarta and details needed for mopeds and tuk-tuks are contextual information that traditional maps lack.
-Maps created for general use aren’t always helpful for deliveries using bicycle lanes and side streets, especially in Southeast Asia.
-Collaborating with driver-partners using helmet cameras allows Grab to collect and own the data needed to create value for users at a fraction of the cost.
+In Grab’s daily operation, hyperlocal features play a critical role.
+For instance, traditional maps cannot provide contextual information like the odd-even licence plate access in Jakarta, and details needed for moped and tuk-tuks.
+Likewise, when driver-partners need to make deliveries using bicycle lanes and side streets, they need more information than what general-use maps can provide.
+As such, Grab has collaborated with our driver-partners to use helmet cameras and collect and own the necessary data to create value for users at a fraction of the cost.

-Steve spent a day last March as a Grab delivery driver navigating the streets and malls of Singapore to get a first-hand experience of the life of a Grab driver-partner.
-“Delivering coffee and food gave me the opportunity to understand what our driver-partners experience.”
+To get a first-hand experience of the life of a Grab driver-partner, Steve worked a day as a Grab delivery driver navigating the winding streets and malls of Singapore.
+“Delivering coffee and food gave me the opportunity to understand what our driver-partners experience,” Steve shared.

-To help take mapping to the next level, Grab is turning their attention to indoor mapping, which isn’t readily available in many places for obvious reasons.
-If you can’t see the sky, GPS doesn’t work.
+In our effort to take mapping to the next level, we at Grab are turning our attention to indoor mapping.
+Such map data isn’t readily available in many places, since GPS doesn’t work if you can’t see the sky.
 “Delivery drivers spend a lot of time inside buildings, from apartment buildings to shopping malls.
-If we can speed the process up with indoor mapping, it’s easier for everyone.”
-From finding the right door to locating ramps for accessibility, the details that Grab is collecting will make navigating easier.
+If we can speed the process up with indoor mapping, it’s easier for everyone,” added Steve.

 “We want maps to follow the same path.
 We once had to go to a service station to buy a paper map, but we’re slowly getting to where every app will have a map.”

-On the horizon is the process of creating maps that function in more human terms.
+That may be a little far off, but just on the horizon is the process of creating maps that elevates navigation into a more human experience.
 Because one day, Steve wants mapping and innovation to help us navigate the world without looking at a map or a phone.
-To get there, Grab will continue to develop innovative data collection methods utilising crowdsourced imagery, purpose-built cameras and their fleet of driver-partners.